 The prototype was a very short, short line about 2.3 miles long which ran from an interchange with the SAL at Edgemoor to the Mannetta mills at Lando (Manetta Mills owned the line).
-There is a cracking website devoted to it, which also includes a link which opens up a very interesting article.
 The line even managed to have a plate bridge over a river (with timber trestle approaches, which collapsed at least once!)
 In short, it had one of many of the features modellers look for.

 It was the last steam-worked non-tourist line in the USA, but operations ceased in July 1975 when the engine failed its boiler inspection.
 Trucks took over, and that was more or less that, although the loco was still there nine years later!